farsanasakkeer/Inception/README.md

 - **Docker Image**: A lightweight, standalone, and executable package that includes everything needed to run a piece of software (code, runtime, libraries, environment variables, and config files).
 - **Docker Container**: A running instance of a Docker image that operates in an isolated environment.

+## **NGINX**

+**NGINX** is a tool that helps deliver websites to users.

+- **Web Server**: It sends web pages to your browser when you visit a website.
+- **Reverse Proxy**: It can forward your requests to other servers.
+- **Load Balancer**: It spreads incoming traffic across multiple servers to keep things running smoothly.
+- **Cache**: It stores copies of popular pages to speed up loading times.

+In short, NGINX helps make websites faster and more reliable.